 Currently the integration with the Core Infrastructure Platform Monitoring Service is limited to operating an independent, production quality SAM instance (see section 2.1.1.3 for more information).
 A number of custom, Cloud-specific Nagios probes are deployed monitoring the general service reachability, OCCI availability and reliability, EGI Accounting compliance, and Information Discovery service compliance.
 The following enhancements are planned to prepare the Cloud Infrastructure monitoring for regular production use:

-Implement and deploy a Cloud Storage probe based on CDMI: As EGI is extending its federated Cloud infrastructure to support Cloud Storage (see section 2.2.1.2) these Cloud storage services need to be monitored as well. probe will be developed and deployed in the current independent test-bed SAM instance.
+Implement and deploy a Cloud Storage probe based on CDMI: As EGI is extending its federated Cloud infrastructure to support Cloud Storage (see section 2.2.1.2) these Cloud storage services need to be monitored as well.
+A monitoring probe will be developed and deployed in the current independent test-bed SAM instance.

-Integrate Cloud probes in production Monitoring releases: As part of the site certification or a subset of the current Cloud monitoring probes need to be integrated into the production SAM releases that are deployed in the NGIs; also. the monitoring profiles for NGIs need to be updated so that NGIs can enable or disable Cloud monitoring when providing production Cloud infrastructure within EGI.
+Integrate Cloud probes in production Monitoring releases: As part of the site certification procedure all or a subset of the current Cloud monitoring probes need to be integrated into the production SAM releases that are deployed in the NGIs; also. the monitoring profiles for NGIs need to be updated so that NGIs can enable or disable Cloud monitoring when providing production Cloud infrastructure within EGI.

 Accounting